Taoist Tai Chi ® arts in Calgary

 Gas City Kiwanis Centre, Room 3, 826 – 11 Street SE

-Fung Loy Kok Institute of Taoism observes the unified teachings of the three religions of Confucianism, Buddhism and Taoism.
+Fung Loy Kok Institute of Taoism observes the unified teachings of Confucianism, Buddhism and Taoism.
 Its mission is to deliver all from suffering, both the living and the dead, by pursuing the way of community service, rituals and ceremonies, and the cultivation of body and mind.

-Fung Loy Kok was co-founded by Master Moy Lin-shin and Mr. Mui Ming To in Tsuen Wan, Hong Kong in 1968.
+Fung Loy Kok Institute of Taoism was co-founded by Master Moy Lin-shin and Mr. Mui Ming To in Tsuen Wan, Hong Kong in 1968.
 The temple's teachings are deeply rooted in the ancient spiritual traditions and culture of China.
 For more information visit our International website.

-Calgary had a large, enthusiastic membership and a close connection to the Chinese community.
-In 1987, Master Moy asked if the members felt they could support a Fung Loy Kok temple.
-He wanted members to understand the Taoist training could involve more than just Tai Chi.
-With a Taoist temple in the Centre, members could see the rich heritage of learning underlying the practice and more people became interested in the spiritual dimensions of the training.
+Calgary had a large number of enthusiastic participants and a close connection to the Chinese community.
+In 1987, Master Moy asked if the participants felt they could support a temple.
+He wanted participants to understand the Taoist training could involve more than just Tai Chi.
+With a Taoist temple in the Centre, participants could see the rich heritage of learning underlying the practice and more people became interested in the spiritual dimensions of the training.

 The Grand Opening in June of 1990 was attended by Temple founders Mr. Mui Ming To and Master Moy Lin-shin, along with some special guests from Hong Kong, local dignitaries and government representatives.
 The shrine was enlivened by Mr. Mui Ming To.